kevin2107/Class-Availability-Notifier/README.md

-# Class-Availability-Notifier Graphical Script(Gript)
+# Automated Class-Availability-Notifier

 <img src="images/Class-notifier.png" alt="Notifier" >

-Automatically sends you a notification via Sound or Text when a class you're looking for is available.
+This is a Graphical Script(Gript)that Automatically sends you a notification via Sound or Text when a class you're looking for is available.
 Only works for the **University of South Florida**.
 Written in Python.

 ### How-to
 -----